Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2.md

    ![](./Media/acr-ui-13.png)

-### Task 5: Update Container App Recommendation service url for miyagi-ui
+### Task 6: Update Container App Recommendation service URL for miyagi-ui

 1. On Azure Portal page, in Search resources, services and docs (G+/) box at the top of the portal, enter **Container Apps (1)**, and then select **Container Apps (2)** under services.
    ![](./Media/cntr1.png)